iboguslavsky/pwm-sunxi-opi0/README.md

       **Allowed values 0..65534**

-      Specify number of ticks in a complete PWM cycle
+      Specify number of ticks in a complete PWM period
   ---

    * active_cycles (read / write)

       **Allowed values 0..65535**

-      Specify number of active ticks in a PWM cycle
+      Specify number of active ticks in a PWM period

   ---
   * freqperiod (read only)